MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ What kind of attacks, the sophistication of attacks is always evolving.

 ^ Engage developers, fun and engaging training, build security champions.

+^ Secure coding
+- Sometimes called defensive coding.
+- Assumes that users are going to use the application in ways not intended.

 ---